kbengine/kbengine/kbe/src/lib/python/Doc/library/email.mime.rst

    this data can be decoded by the standard Python module :mod:`sndhdr`, then the subtype will be automatically included in the :mailheader:`Content-Type` header.
-   Otherwise you can explicitly specify the audio subtype via the *_subtype* parameter.
+   Otherwise you can explicitly specify the audio subtype via the *_subtype* argument.
 If the minor type could not be guessed and *_subtype* was not given, then :exc:`TypeError` is raised.

    Optional *_encoder* is a callable (i.e. function) which will perform the actual